caquinovs/amp-site-validator/README.md

-# amp-site-validator | Full site AMP Pages validator.
+# amp-site-validator | Full site AMP Pages validator

 If you publish your pages in AMP, you want to be sure any change does not affect your AMP performance.
 How?
 Setup a function generator that returns all URLS you want to validate and test them with the official Google's validator.